 Setting the Scene

-There are many adaptive technologies available to help these people use computers, tablets and smartphones, such as screen readers and screen magnifiers, or the more advanced sip ‘n puff devices and eye-tracking technology.
-Because these tools exist, many users can now access the internet and email.
+There are many adaptive technologies available to help visually impaired and disabled people use computers, tablets and smartphones, such as screen readers and screen magnifiers, or the more advanced sip ‘n puff devices and eye-tracking technology.
+Because these tools exist, many visually impaired and disabled people can better access the internet and email.

 Making Email Code Accessible

 Many accessibility issues in email marketing stem from development.
 One great place to start is having a solid email code foundation.
-After that, there are a few quick code changes we can make to fix these problems.
+After that, there are a few quick code changes we can make to make emails more accessible.

 Use Semantic Code